 Front porch ideas don’t have to be fancy or complicated.
 Take a hint from nature and add seasonal plants.

-I’ve been swapping out my diy daisy wreath and this artificial succulent wreath I found at Michaels.
+I’ve been swapping out my diy spring wreath and this artificial succulent wreath I found at Michaels.
 I fell in love with it and placed it in my cart without noticing that a few of the greenery was missing.
 Here’s what it was supposed to look like.

-Good thing is was on sale!
+Good thing it was on sale!
 Like my Simple Table Centerpiece Ideas artificial arrangement, I searched my craft cabinets for bits and pieces of old greenery.
 That nest?
 I added it.
 Those little green berries?
 I added them.
 I love it!

 For simple spring front porch ideas, make it easy on yourself and just buy potted plants like these tulips and re-pot them.
 Or just set them inside a new planter.
 That’s what I did with the hydrangea.
 If you’re really organized, you could plant a few bulbs in the fall in flower pots and come spring, you’ll have sprouting tulips for your front porch.

 I love using succulents because they require little to no care.

 Mabie had to help, plus she enjoyed the brief sunshine, but like most PNW people, it seemed so bright!
 (Maybelline is a Multi-Gen Austrailian Labradoodle from Mt.
 Park Labradoodles)